-On the 1st of January 2014 the Child and Family Agency became an independent legal entity, comprising HSE Children & Family Services, Family Support Agency and the National Educational Welfare Board as well as incorporating some psychological services and a range of services responding to domestic, sexual and gender based violence.
+On 1st January 2014 the Child and Family Agency became an independent legal entity, comprising HSE Children and Family Services, the Family Support Agency and the National Educational Welfare Board as well as incorporating some psychological services and a range of services responding to domestic, sexual and gender-based violence.

-Prior to establishment date, widespread consultation with all stakeholders sought to capture the hopes, and indeed fears, which key influencers had regarding the new Child and Family Agency.
-Many held the view that a mere realignment of services and the amalgamation of a number of bodies would not be enough to deliver on the fresh start so much called for throughout the sector.
-It was felt that what was required was a new identity which captures a new sense of purpose shared by all those who together will deliver children and family services going forward.
+Prior to establishment date, widespread consultation with stakeholders sought to capture the hopes, and indeed fears, regarding the new Child and Family Agency.
+Many held the view that a mere realignment of services and the amalgamation of a number of bodies would not be enough to deliver on the fresh start called for throughout the sector.
+It was felt that what was required was a new identity which captured a new sense of purpose shared by all those who together will deliver children and family services going forward.

-- responsibility for ensuring that every child in the State attends school or otherwise receives an education, and for providing education welfare services to support and monitor children’s attendance, participation and retention in education;
+- Responsibility for ensuring that every child in the State attends school or otherwise receives an education, and for providing educational welfare services to support and monitor children’s attendance, participation and retention in education;

-- ensuring that the best interests of the child guides all decisions affecting individual children;
+- Ensuring that the best interests of the child guide all decisions affecting individual children;

 The Child and Family Agency’s services include a range of universal and targeted services: